MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 *If you do not have the necessary privileges, you cannot grant or remove access from a user that has a SQL Server login*

-When you’ve marked all the companies this user will access, repeat steps 2 and 3 to set access for other users, if necessary.
+When you've marked all the companies this user will access, repeat steps 2 and 3 to set access for other users, if necessary.

 1. To print the Company Access Report, showing company access information